Affirmative Action Policies and Complaint Procedures

 In keeping with this policy, the University of Nevada, Reno is undertaking an education and prevention plan of action to protect employees, students, and users of university facilities from sexual harassment and to rid the university of such conduct.

 Anyone subjected to suspected sexual harassment should contact the Equal Opportunity and Title IX Office at the University of Nevada, Reno.
 Contacts are confidential.
 Sexual harassment grievances will be handled according to the procedure summarized below.

-You can consult at any time with the Equal Opportunity and Title IX Office.
-We can help you determine whether your complaint constitutes alleged discrimination, refer you to the proper place if it is not an affirmative action complaint.
+You can consult at any time with the Equal Opportunity & Title IX Office.
+We can help you determine whether your complaint constitutes alleged discrimination or refer you to the proper place if it is not an affirmative action complaint.

-You may ask the Equal Opportunity and Title IX Office to make someone aware of behavior that you find offensive by making a request for intervention.
+You may ask the Equal Opportunity & Title IX Office to make someone aware of behavior that you find offensive by making a request for intervention.
 If this does not resolve your complaint, you may use the other procedure listed below.

-You may file a complaint with the Equal Opportunity and Title IX Office.
+You may file a complaint with the Equal Opportunity & Title IX Office.
 It will help you in trying to resolve your problem with the person alleged to have discriminated against you.

-If attempts to resolve your request for intervention are unsuccessful, or if you or the Director of the office of Equal Opportunity and Title IX feel the request for intervention is inappropriate, you may file a complaint.
-A complaint needs to be filed in the Equal Opportunity and Title IX Office, Room 103-C, Jones Center, (775) 784-1547.
+If attempts to resolve your request by intervention are unsuccessful, or if you or the Director of the office of Equal Opportunity & Title IX feel the request for intervention is inappropriate, you may file a complaint.
+A complaint needs to be filed with the Equal Opportunity & Title IX Office.
 It must be filed within 300 days of the discovery of the alleged discrimination, and within 10 days of any unsuccessful attempts to solve the problem at the department level.

-The Equal Opportunity and Title IX Office will notify the person you have identified as allegedly discriminating against you and inform them of the allegations.
-The person you identify in the complaint has five (5) working days to respond, in writing, to the Equal Opportunity and Title IX Office.
+The Equal Opportunity & Title IX Office will notify the person you have identified as allegedly discriminating against you and inform them of the allegations.
+The person you identify in the complaint has five (5) working days to respond, in writing, to the Equal Opportunity & Title IX Office.
 Additional time to respond can be requested.